-Each carbon credit represents 1 tonne of CO2 which has been avoided or sequestered.
+Each carbon credit represents 1 tonne of atmospheric carbon dioxide which has been avoided or captured.
 It is bought by an entity wanting to reduce its carbon footprint, and it is sold to them by an entity implementing a project somewhere else that will reduce or capture carbon dioxide emissions.

 Talking about carbon involves us in a complicated mix of science, economics, politics, business and the simple desire for a cleaner world.
 The important thing to know is that the mandatory and voluntary buying and selling of carbon credits collectively bring about the development and use of greener technology and the creation or preservation of native forests and other natural resources.

 These are the mandatory credits.
 They are needed where the governments cap the carbon dioxide emissions of a particular group of carbon-heavy industries (e.g. oil refiners, paper mills, electricity generators, etc.) by allocating each company a set number of carbon credits to redeem against their emissions (sort of like a license).
 The number of credits they are allocated will be less than their expected need for those credits, and this will force them to reduce emissions and allow them to sell any leftover credits to those who have gone over their limits, or force them to buy credits if they go over their allocation.
 The idea is that the group of companies together meet the target of reducing emissions (because the whole group is issued fewer credits than the expected pooled emissions of the group), without anybody having to specify which individual businesses meet what targets.
 (See Glossary : 'Cap and Trade'.).
 In the explanation above we talk about companies, but this sort of carbon credit trading also applies to countries (those that signed up to the Kyoto Protocol).

 It is also possible to generate compliance credits from outside the group of companies trading allocated credits, and sell them to these businesses or countries.
 In this case the project will go through a certification process that checks that it meets the standards for the particular compliance regime.
+This is carbon offsetting.